Skills Utilized

 focus at this point was just on creating a full atmosphere.
 Though

-any adverse effects.
-The background sounds
+have any adverse effects.
+The background sounds worked within the

-worked within the context of this site, but might
+context of this site, but might become annoying if people had to

-if people had to visit the site frequently.
+visit the site frequently.

 |